 Industrial Relevance of Microfocus X-Ray Systems

-- Accurate 3D reconstruction in CT systems
+Three-dimensional reconstruction of scanned parts in CT systems

 Conclusion